 Banner Health supports you through the transition to perimenopause, menopause and beyond.
 Look to Banner Health for all your gynecologic health needs throughout your life.
 Learn more about how to manage menopause symptoms throughout every stage from the professionals at Banner Health.

 Menopause occurs when the reproductive hormones in a woman begin to decrease.
 Menopause is when you have not had your period for 12 months.
 Menopause can occur earlier for women if they have had surgical removal or their ovaries, chemotherapy/radiation or a hormone level drop.
-Your provider can run some blood tests to confirm menopausal state if needed
+Your provider can run some blood tests to confirm your menopausal state if needed

 Menopause symptoms start to develop usually occurs in your 40s or 50s, with the average age being 51 years old in the United States.

 Menopause signs and symptoms are usually associated with the levels of estrogen, progesterone and testosterone in the body.
 Common menopause symptoms may include:

 Premenopause is the time before menopause when your body is still having periods.
-During premenopause, you show no signs of change in your body while hormonal changes are still occurring.
+During premenopause, you might show no signs of change in your body while hormonal changes are still occurring.
 Technically, any stage before menopause is considered premenopausal.

 Perimenopause is the transition time between your childbearing years and menopause when the ovaries decrease the production of hormones.
-Perimenopause can last anywhere from a few months to a few years and have similar symptoms to menopause.
+The perimenopause stage can last anywhere from a few months to a few years and have similar symptoms to menopause.